nkrumm/s3proxy/README.md

     python app.py

-As suggested above, running using the built-in flask server is not recommended for anything other than debugging.
+*Note*: Running using the built-in flask server is not recommended for anything other than debugging.
 Refer to [these deployment options][wsgi_server] for instructions on how to set up a flask applicaiton in a WSGI framework.

 #### Options
 If you wish to see more debug-level output (headers, etc.), use the `--debug` option.
 You may also specify a yaml configuration file to load using the `--config` parameter.

+### Important considerations and caveats
+S3proxy should not be used in production-level or open/exposed servers!
+There is currently no security provided by S3proxy (though I may add basic HTTP authentication later).
+Once given the AWS credentials, S3proxy will serve any path available to it.
+And, although I restrict requests to GET and HEAD only, I cannot currently guarantee that a determined person would not be able to execute a PUT/UPDATE/DELETE request using this service.
+Finally, I highly recommend you create a separate [IAM role][iam_roles] in AWS with limited access and permisisons to S3 only for use with S3proxy.

 ### Future development
    - Implement HTTP Basic Authentication to provide some level of security.